 “Children in Palestine and children in Israel, children from the Americas and also from China, this day, let us think only of Christmas,” began one song in French.

-Over the past two-plus decades that Lief and I have been raising our children overseas, we have worried sometimes about the lives they’ve been living.
+Over the past two-and-a-half decades that Lief and I have been raising our children overseas, we have worried sometimes about the lives they’ve been living.

 If you were to ask him, Jackson would tell you that he’s Irish, with the passport to prove it.
-I wouldn’t call him American or Irish or French either, though the parents of his friends are shocked always to discover that Jackson’s parents are American, not French.
+I wouldn’t call him American or Irish or French either, though the parents of his friends are shocked always to discover that Jackson’s parents are American.

 “But Jackson is French, is he not?” they ask us, trying to make sense of Jackson’s Parisian French in the context of our American English.

 “No, he’s American, like us,” I explain, not sure how else to describe him.